matthewprk/covid-19-trends-in-baltimore-/README.md

 # Covid-19-Trends-and-Resource-Distribution-in-Maryland

+## Executive Summary
+We analyzed Maryland’s data to determine how the Maryland Department of Health (DoH) should distribute resources in combating the outbreak.
+We examined which populations are most vulnerable to COVID-19, which counties are facing higher cases and deaths, and what factors contribute most to the number of fatalities.
+Our findings helped shape recommendations for the DoH to provide the most support to at-risk groups and geographic areas in terms of prevention, contact tracing, testing, hospitalizations, and vaccine distribution.
+In order to prioritize resource distribution within the high-risk groups, further analysis is needed to determine which counties have the fewest resources available and how that may relate to their COVID-19 case/death counts.

 ## Background
 In 2020, the COVID-19 pandemic has spread across the United States.
 According to the Johns Hopkins University [Coronavirus Resource Center](https://coronavirus.jhu.edu/region/us/maryland), Maryland had 228,471 cases and 5,064 deaths as of December 12, 2020.
 The [Maryland Department of Health](https://coronavirus.maryland.gov) has taken action to address the COVID-19 pandemic, including expanding testing, increasing contract tracing, and sharing guidelines to mitigate the risk of contracting the virus.
 With the winter months looming ahead, however, the situation could worsen before improving.
 A critical factor in Maryland's recovery is the distribution of recently approved vaccines, but the question of how to distribute resources remains.